 Most of the hike is through covered forest along the aforementioned creek.
 The trail is blazed well where needed, so you will unlikely lose your way even in dense areas or among switchbacks.
 My altitude gain worked out to under 1000 feet and although I never had to scramble, that's enough continual hillside and some rocky areas for a good day's workout.

-Be confident in your vehicle inspection before going as their are miles of steep hills on narrow roadway with little or no room to pull over in case of breakdown
+Be confident in your vehicle inspection before going as there are miles of steep hills on narrow roadway with little or no room to pull over in case of breakdown

 Park as mapped below for free entry, and if you make it to the Lake Chinnabee recreation area, you can pay a donation fee there if you like